 The Grainger Foundation, an independent, private foundation located in Lake Forest, IL, has donated $5,000 to LifeSource in support of its Kid’s Life Program, which consists of an after school and summer camp program for children in kindergarten through 12th grades.

 “This grant will go toward supporting five campers during summer day camp,” said Jimmie Conduff, executive director of LifeSource.
 “Such support is vital in allowing us to offer camps every summer, which feature field trips, two nutritious meals and snacks every day, and academic tutoring in reading, math, and computer literacy.
 We are grateful to The Grainger Foundation for its generosity.”

 Kid’s Life currently serves 150 children and their families annually.
 By offering free, affordable care, LifeSource is helping these families avoid the cost of expensive care, thereby freeing up their budgets to pay for other vital needs, such as rent, food and utilities.

 This donation was recommended by Dayna Rhodehouse, branch manager of W.W.
 Grainger, Inc.’s, Springdale, AR Grainger has been a part of the Springdale business community for approximately 25 years as the leading broad line supplier of maintenance, repair and operating products.Z

 “We are proud to recommend the work done by LifeSource,” said Rhodehouse.
 “We understand the need for their services in Northwest Arkansas.”

-LifeSource is a charity founded in 2001 as a small food pantry.
-Today LifeSource serves more than 62,000 people in Northwest Arkansas for free through seven programs: a food and clothing pantry, an after-school and summer camp program for youth, adult education classes, counseling, Senior Saturday lunches, a community outreach meal once a month, and medical referrals.
+LifeSource started as a small food pantry in 2001.
+Today LifeSource serves more than 65,000 people in Northwest Arkansas each year through seven free programs: a food and clothing pantry, Kid’s Life, adult education classes, counseling, Senior Saturday lunches, a community outreach meal once a month, and medical referrals.